galacticglum/BaseBuildingGame/CONTRIBUTING.md

 These document outlines the different guidelines for contributing to this repository.

 ## Unity version
-Aquatic Warfare is using Unity version 5.4.2f2.
+Base Building Game is using Unity version 5.5.0f3.
 All pull requests must build in Unity version 5.4.2f2 to be considered valid.

 ## Style Guidelines